 Detailed plans for each of the established Working Groups were elaborated during the meeting.
 The result of discussions within the working groups were reported back during the TM Plenary Sessions to enable feedback from all MODARIA participants.

 Minutes, Participant Lists and presentations given during Working Group meetings can be found on the respective pages of each Working Group.

-The second Technical Meeting (TM) for MODARIA will be held at the IAEA’s headquarters in Vienna from 11 to 15 November 2013.
+The Third Technical Meeting (TM) for MODARIA will be held at the IAEA’s headquarters in Vienna from 10 to 14 November 2014.

 For further information please contact